Active-matter isomorphs in the size-polydisperse Ornstein-Uhlenbeck Lennard-Jones model: Structure and dynamics along an isochore

 \section{Structure and dynamics along an isochore}

-Before discussing results for the variation of the structure and dynamics along active-matter isomorphs, we briefly present analogous results along an isochore, i.e., for state points of the same density.
-The purpose is to set the stage by illustrating that structure and dynamics do vary significantly throughout the $(\rho,D,\tau)$ AOUP phase diagram.
+Before discussing results for the variation of structure and dynamics along active-matter isomorphs, we briefly present analogous results along an isochore, i.e., for state points of the same density.
+This sets the stage by illustrating that structure and dynamics do vary significantly throughout the $(\rho,D,\tau)$ AOUP phase diagram.
 Structure is studied by means of the average radial distribution function (RDF) denoted by $g(r)$.
-In \fig{fig2}(a) RDFs are shown along the $\rho=0.85$ isochore in the $\delta=29$\% case, with values of $D$ and $\tau$ taken from the $\delta=29$\% active-matter isomorph studied in the next section. \Fig{fig2}(b) shows the same data in reduced coordinates that in the present case simply results in a common scaling of the x-coordinate.
+In \fig{fig1}(a) RDFs are shown along the $\rho=0.85$ isochore for the $\delta=29$\% case, with values of $D$ and $\tau$ taken from the $\delta=29$\% DIC active-matter isomorph studied below. \Fig{fig1}(b) shows the same data in reduced coordinates, which in this case simply involves in a common scaling of the x-coordinate.
+The parameters used in the simulations are listed in insets of the figures (more decimals of these parameters are provided in the Appendix).

-We find substantial structure variation along the isochore.
-The same applies for the mean-square displacement (MSD) as a function of the time $t$, $\langle\Delta r^2(t)\rangle$, which is plotted in (c) in a log-log plot in LJ units and in reduced units in (d).
-The short-time slope is two, reflecting the ``ballistic'' regime of the AOUP model, which is not present in ordinary Langevin dynamics \cite{far15,mag15,sza15,fod16} because it results from short-time noise correlations, resulting in an inertia-like persistence of the direction of motion.
+We find a substantial structure variation along the isochore.
+The same applies for the mean-square displacement (MSD) as a function of the time $t$, $\langle\Delta r^2(t)\rangle$, which is plotted in a log-log plot in (c) LJ units and (d) reduced units.
+The short-time slope is two, reflecting the ``ballistic'' regime of the AOUP model, which is not present in ordinary Langevin dynamics \cite{far15,mag15,sza15,fod16} because it results from short-time noise correlations resulting in an inertia-like persistence of the direction of motion.
 At long times the well-known diffusive behavior leading to unity slope is observed.
-We note that the dynamics varies significantly along the isochore, whether or not it is reported in reduced units.
+We note that the dynamics varies significantly along the isochore, whether or not reported in reduced units.